TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Introduction

-While the structure of spatial dataflow accelerators can provide high potential efficiency, it also creates a serious programmability problem~\cite{plasticine,graphcore_poplar,ipu_solvers}.
+While the structure of spatial dataflow accelerators can provide high efficiency, it also creates a serious programmability problem~\cite{plasticine,graphcore_poplar,ipu_solvers}.
 Performance depends heavily on how the workload is mapped: which cores execute which parts of the computation, how data is partitioned across local memories, and how traffic is scheduled on the network~\cite{plasticine,q100,candles,indm,ditile_dgnn}.
-A naive mapping can lead to severe load imbalance, network congestion, underutilized cores, or excessive off-chip memory traffic, often resulting in very poor performance and energy efficiency~\cite{q100,candles,indm,ditile_dgnn}.
-As a result, it is challenging to compile high-level programs onto dataflow architectures as well as for non-experts to write highly-efficienct low-level programs for such architectures.
-Instead, the users rely on vendor-provided, hand-optimized libraries by experts that implement a small set of popular kernels (e.g., matrix multiplication, convolutions, attention) with carefully engineered mappings~\cite{cudnn,miopen,lewgpu,luthier,dsat}.
-This dependence on vendor libraries limits both portability across architectures and the ability to experiment with new kernels or model structures~\cite{cudnn,luthier,dsat}.
+A naive mapping can cause severe load imbalance, network congestion, underutilized cores, or excessive off-chip memory traffic, resulting in poor performance and energy efficiency~\cite{q100,candles,indm,ditile_dgnn}.
+As a result, compiling high-level programs onto dataflow architectures is challenging, and non-experts struggle to write efficient low-level programs for them.
+Instead, users rely on vendor-provided, hand-optimized libraries by experts that implement a small set of popular kernels, such as matrix multiplication, convolutions, and attention, with carefully engineered mappings~\cite{cudnn,miopen,lewgpu,luthier,dsat}.
+This dependence limits both portability across architectures and the ability to experiment with new kernels or model structures~\cite{cudnn,luthier,dsat}.

 A common abstraction for parallel accelerators is the grid–block–thread model popularized by CUDA’s grid-of-thread-blocks interface~\cite{cuda,kirk}.
-The programmer decomposes the problem into blocks and launches a grid of block instances across the device; each block (e.g., a CUDA thread block or an OpenCL work-group) performs the same computation on a different region of the input or output tensor, and the grid collectively covers the full problem domain~\cite{cuda,opencl}.
-Similar grid-based tiling models appear in high-level systems such as Halide and TVM~\cite{halide,tvm}, which treat tile shapes and launch configurations as schedule parameters and automatically search over them to improve locality and parallelism.
+The programmer decomposes the problem into blocks and launches a grid of block instances across the device; each block, such as a CUDA thread block or OpenCL work-group, performs the same computation on a different region of the input or output tensor, and the grid covers the full problem domain~\cite{cuda,opencl}.
+Similar grid-based tiling models appear in high-level systems such as Halide and TVM~\cite{halide,tvm}, which treat tile shapes and launch configurations as schedule parameters and search over them to improve locality and parallelism.